 4. Cleaning the tracks:

-- Vacuum it up, baby – Vacuum the tracks to remove any loose dust.
+- Step 1– Vacuum it all up, baby.
+Vacuum the tracks to remove any loose dust.

-- Use a solution of dishwashing liquid and warm water for the corners.
+- Step 2– Make a solution of dishwashing liquid and warm water for the corners.

-- After you have poured the solution scrub the dirt away using an old toothbrush or a wire brush (you can also use a butter knife to scrape out any corner gunk).
+- Step 3– After you have poured the solution scrub the dirt away using an old toothbrush or a wire brush (you can also use a butter knife to scrape out any corner gunk).

-- Now wipe the tracks with a piece of cloth (this should remove remaining dirt if it doesn’t don’t sweat because I got you covered).
+- Step 4– Now wipe the tracks with a piece of cloth.
+This should remove the remaining dirt (if it doesn’t don’t sweat because I got you covered).

-- Do it for the whole track and this should be done at least once a week to keep your windows sliding smoothly.
+- Step 5– Do it for the whole track and this should be done at least once a week to keep your windows sliding smoothly.

-- Lubricate the tracks – Use a silicone lubricant to do this.
-Soak up any access lubricant using paper towels.
+- Step 7– Lubricate the tracks.
+Use a silicone lubricant to do this.
+Soak up any excess lubricant using paper towels.
 There is a small hole on the edge of your sliding door/windows, spray the lubricant into that hole.

-- Move the doors back and forth to make sure they are working fine.
+- Step 8– Move the sliding back and forth to make sure they are working fine.